jb55/oot_bitset/README.md

 * **Scalable** – need 10 flags or 10 000?
 Just resize the array.
 * **Intuitive IDs for debugging** – 0x12 maps to first word, second bit.

+I wrapped this into a library because I haven't seen this pattern implemented anywhere, and wanted to have a library I could use in my projects.
+I also thought it was a neat bit of OoT lore for software engineer zelda enjoyers.

 ## Why its cool

 One clever aspect of how Ocarina of Time uses bitsets is that the first 4 bits